fiixlabs/node-JS-meter-reading-handler/README.md

 7 RUNNING
 ---------

-Once the configuration file is prepared, open the file "Runnable.html" using the Brackets text editor.
-Then, use the "Live Preview" function, which can be found in the File menu.
-The program will begin running, and if everything is prepared properly with a stable internet connection, the program will start sending the meter reading data from the CSV files to the CMMS.
+Once the configuration file is prepared, and any external scripts are in place, enter the directory containing the "AutoMtrRdnHdlr.node.js" file and run it from the command line, through node:

+    node AutoMtrRdnHdlr.node.js

 [Back to Top][BackToTop]
 <br>